 This might be the most important tip of all: always use a waterproof mattress protector during the trial period.
 Most return policies become void if the mattress is stained, damaged, or soiled in any way.
 A single accidental spill could cost you the ability to return a mattress that isn’t right for you.
 A good protector shields your new bed from liquids, dust mites, and allergens without changing the feel of the mattress.
 Think of it as simple, low-cost insurance for your investment.
 It ensures that if you do need to make a return, your mattress will be in perfect condition.

-Red Flags in a Mattress Trial Policy
+Red Flags to Look For in a Trial Policy

 A sleep trial should give you confidence, not cause for concern.
 While most companies are upfront, some policies have hidden catches that can make the return process a real headache.
 Knowing what to look for can help you spot a potentially bad deal before you commit.
 Think of these as warning signs that a company might not be as customer-friendly as they seem.
 A great trial policy is clear, simple, and puts your comfort first.
 If you find yourself reading pages of fine print filled with confusing terms, it might be time to look elsewhere.

-Excessive Return or Restocking Fees
+High Return or Restocking Fees

 A "risk-free" trial shouldn't come with surprise charges.
 One of the biggest red flags is a policy with high return or restocking fees, which can sometimes be hundreds of dollars.
 Also, be wary of "free" gifts that come with your mattress purchase, like pillows or sheets.
 Some companies will deduct the full retail value of these items from your refund if you decide to return the mattress.
 What started as a freebie suddenly becomes an expensive, non-refundable purchase.
 Always read the fine print to understand exactly what a return will cost you.

-Complicated Return Procedures
+A Complicated Return Process

 The process of returning a mattress should be straightforward.
 If a company’s policy requires you to jump through multiple hoops, consider it a warning.
 You shouldn't have to print complicated labels, find the original packaging (which is often impossible to reuse), or arrange for a donation to a specific, hard-to-reach charity on your own.
 Reputable companies usually handle the logistics by arranging for a pickup service to come to your home.
 A complicated return process can be a sign that the company doesn't really want you to return their product.

-Unrealistic Mattress Condition Requirements
+Unrealistic Rules About Mattress Condition

 You’re going to be sleeping on this mattress for several weeks, so a little wear is expected.
 A major red flag is when a company requires the mattress to be in "like new" or pristine condition to qualify for a return.
 A tiny scuff or a minor spill shouldn't void your entire trial.
 This is why using a quality mattress protector from the moment your new bed arrives is so important.
 It keeps the mattress safe from accidental stains and damage, ensuring you can make a return without any issues if you need to.

-Hard-to-Reach Customer Support
+Hard-to-Reach Customer Service

 When you have a question or need to start a return, you need to be able to reach someone.
 If a company’s customer support is only available via email with a 48-hour response time, or if their phone lines are always busy, that’s a problem.
 Before you buy, try contacting their support team with a simple question to see how responsive they are.
 A company that invests in accessible and helpful customer service is more likely to provide a smooth experience if you decide the mattress isn’t the right fit for you.